cobianzo/coco-visualtransition/README.md

 Both work ok, check composer.json scripts to run the phpcs, phpcbf and phpstan commands.
 Check AI-AGENT.md for more info.

+# PHPSTAN

+@TODO:
+I had problems creating a centralized php with types that I can reuse and import.
+I was not able to make it work, so sometimes I need to repeat relative complex types in every file.
+Iused scanFiles in phpstan.neon, added the lines in composer.json, cleared the cache...

 ## commands
 ```
 composer run lint,